omnistrate/saasbuilder/README.md

 Ensure your node and yarn versions meet the project's requirements.
 Try clearing your yarn cache with yarn cache clean and reinstalling dependencies.

+#### Why do I need to specify a environment type?

+SaaSBuilder runs in an environment scope.
+The services and subscription plans that are made available to the users depend on the environment type that you specify when running the application.
+SaaSBuilder supports DEV, STAGING, QA, CANARY, PRIVATE and PROD environment types.
+User sign ups are supported in *PROD*, while other environments are meant for internal use.

+Learn more about environments [here](https://docs.omnistrate.com/operate-guides/pipelines/)

 #### How to configure Google Account for sending out emails?

 Configuring Google Account for sending out emails is a two step process.
 First the account must have a 2-Step Verification enabled, and second, the app password needs to be set.
 If the Google Account you are using, already has 2-Step Verification configured, you may skip Step 1, and start with Step 2.